Advertiser Disclosure

 John F. Kennedy International Airport Terminal 4 level 4.
 Image Credit: John F. Kennedy International Airport

-Check-in desks are located on level 3.
-As you pass through security, you’ll need to take the escalator or elevator down to the departures level where Concourse A is to the left and Concourse B is to the right.
-Once inside the secure area, eligible passengers can also access the American Express Centurion Lounge and Delta Sky Clubs on this level.
+Check-in desks are on level 3.
+After passing through security, you must take the escalator or elevator down to the departure level, where Concourse A is to the left and Concourse B is to the right.
+Once inside the secure area, eligible passengers can access the American Express Centurion Lounge and Delta Sky Clubs on this level.

 Concourse A